shikharmohan/PogoCodingChallenge/README.md

 2. Making it look pretty, responsive etc.
 3. Viewing already claimed purchases

 By the end of this, you will have created or modified data models, apis and views/components.
+The actions taken by the user and all data should be persisted in Mongo.

 Feel free to use any publicly available resources, libraries, etc. that helps you accomplish this coding challenge!